yogeshdeo91/SQL-Multiple-Table-Project-on--Ecommerce-Dataset/README.md

-# SQL Multiple Table Project on Ecommerce-Dataset
+# SQL Multiple Table Project on Ecommerce Dataset

 ## Project Overview
 This project utilizes an E-commerce Order Dataset to extract insights through SQL queries.
 The dataset contains comprehensive information about orders, items, customers, payments, and products on an e-commerce platform.
 It is structured with multiple tables, each providing specific details on different aspects of the platform's operations.